How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 The most important characteristic of drainage pipes is the type of perforation.
 It can be either partial or complete, made around the circumference.
 The second option is preferable - such pipes are characterized by higher rigidity.

 The next factor that should never be ignored is the strength of the pipes.
-This parameter is selected depending on the expected depth of laying drainage lines: for trenches up to 2 m deep, pipes of strength class SN 4-2 are suitable; for a depth of 2-3 m - SN6; for depths over 4 m - SN8.
+This parameter is selected depending on the expected depth of laying drainage lines: for trenches up to 2 m deep, pipes of strength class SN 4-2 are suitable; for a depth of 2-3 m - SN6; for depths greater than 4 m – SN8.

-• decay resistance;
+• rot resistance;

 • strength - the material is not afraid of insects and rodents;